-By far, one of the most common behavior problems that dog trainers are asked to address is leash-reactivity.
-The normally calm, enjoyable dog that turns into a quivering, snarling, white-hot ball of canine terror at the mere sight of another dog on a walk.
-Owners of these dogs become members of the Midnight Walking Club, changing their walking schedules to avoid other dogs.
+By far, one of the most common behavior problems in pet dogs is reactivity.
+Your normally calm, enjoyable dog that turns into a quivering, snarling, white-hot ball of canine terror at the mere sight of another dog on a walk.

-Leash-reactive behavior does not discriminate by breed or background.
-This behavior appears in dogs purebred and mixed who were acquired as puppies from breeders and adopted from rescues.
+Reactive behavior does not discriminate by breed or background.
+It occurs in dogs purebred and mixed who were acquired as puppies from breeders and adopted from rescues.
+And it happens to dogs who live in responsible, loving homes.

 There can be many causes for leash-reactive behaviors including lack of early socialization, a traumatic experience, or simply a lack of training.

 From the dog's perspective, his reactive behavior is very effective.
-Because each time he does it, the other dog goes away.
-He doesn't realize that the other dog probably lives two blocks over and is on the way home.
-In the dog's mind, his behavior effectively prevented a serious conflict.
+Because each time he barks, the other dog goes away.
+Because of this, the barking is reinforced every single time.

 It seems to make sense to most people to expose the reactive dog to other dogs and then try to train the dog not to bark.
 However, once a dog is reacting to another dog, the part of the brain that processes the fight/flight reflex is active.
 When this part of the brain is active, the part of the brain that processes learning is shut off, so that the body can reserve as much energy as needed for survival.
 If you are being chased by a bear, you don't want your brain worrying about taxes.
 Dog trainers refer to this as the dog being "over-threshold", or past the point the dog can tolerate.